 Labour costs for operating the machine are minimal, as mechanized rod handling and crawler transport/erection mean the machine can be operated by a single man.
 The contractor using the UB1000-R16 machine has found that two operators are most efficient though.

-Recent discussions between Terratec personnel and the mine managers where the rig is operating indicated a high degree of satisfaction with the machine’s capabilities.
 They highlighted its ruggedness, reliability and especially its flexibility.
-They are particularly happy to have a single machine on site that can perform box holes and medium sized conventional holes, rather than having to maintain and schedule two different machines. |
+They are particularly happy to have a single machine on site that can perform box holes and medium sized conventional holes, rather than having to maintain and schedule two different machines.

 Also, the ability to switch from box-hole to conventional mode very quickly gives the mine managers more flexibility to change their sequencing of holes later in the production schedule.